OmegaExtern/gmod-login-system/README.md

 These instructions may get out-of-date as time advances, I will try to keep them up-to-date for as long as I work on this project.
 Other information that could help sometime:
 I'm running Windows 10 (64-bit), most recent XAMPP build as of 19th of June 2015, that is 5.6.8 which was released on 21st of April 2015.
 If you have newer XAMPP/PHP/phpMyAdmin/PhpStorm installed, this should still work fine.
-I use [Notepad++](https://notepad-plus-plus.org/download/) text editor for editting INI files.
+I use [Notepad++](https://notepad-plus-plus.org/download/) text editor for editing INI files.
 [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (43.0) as web-browser.
 PhpStorm 8.0.3 which is built on 12th February 2015.
 Xdebug version is 2.3.3.

 ## Requirements
 * [Repository](https://github.com/OmegaExtern/gmod-login-system/archive/master.zip)